 I am so grateful to Spoon Food Tours for giving me the chance to eat my way around Old San Juan on a morning food tour and can’t wait to plan my next visit.

 Liked this post?
 Pin me below.

-* Spoon Food Tours provided me with complimentary admission on my tour.
+Disclosure: Spoon Food Tours provided me with complimentary tour in exchange for my honest opinion about the experience.
 As always, all opinions are my own.